kkilobyte/ditch-cros/readme.md

 - Linux Audio: [weirdtreething/chromebook-linux-audio](https://github.com/weirdtreething/chromebook-linux-audio)
 - Linux keymaps: [weirdtreething/cros-keyboard-map](https://github.com/weirdtreething/cros-keyboard-map)

+# UNFINISHED GUIDE
+## Method 3: Submarine
+1. Back up all data using external media or a cloud service like Google Drive.
+2. Make sure FWMP is disabled and you are unenrolled.
+If you are enrolled, you can use [the unenrollment guide](/unenroll.md).
+If you are not using a business device, FWMP should already be disabled.

-## Method 3: Shim
+## Method 4: Shim
 Shim-based Linux booting uses the default Coreboot+Depthcharge firmware that Google ships on all Chromebooks, however it doesn't run as decent as ChromeOS.
 For starters, Developer mode must be on (however it does not matter if FWMP is on), and you must boot into recovery mode (the same screen that you use to reinstall ChromeOS).
 All thanks to a tool for repair shops and schools.

 1. Decide on rather you want Shimboot (Debian) or TerraOS (Arch).
-Shimboot is better maintained and TerraOS's systemd is outdated.
+Shimboot is better maintained and TerraOS's systemd is outdated, and Shimboot is known to work better on ARM (`jacuzzi`) Chromebooks.
 2. Figure out your [device board](/device-identify.md#board-name).
 3. If you want Shimboot, get the latest build for your board from [ading2210/shimboot/releases](https://github.com/ading2210/shimboot/releases) or [dl.darkn.bio/shimboot](https://dl.darkn.bio/Shimboot).
 If you want you TerraOS, get the latest build for your board from [files.mercurywork.shop/r58playz/terraos/arch-images/](http://files.mercurywork.shop/r58playz/terraos/arch-images/).
 3a.
 If your board does not show, you will have to manually build using a personal device. [/r58playz/terraos](https://github.com/r58playz/terraos) | [/ading2210/shimboot](https://github.com/ading2210/shimboot)